History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Anisotropic Damage in Brittle Solids

 For a more intuitive illustration of the respective contributions of the U-Net and attention mechanisms, we further evaluate FNO, UFNO, and HANO on a single test case, as shown in Figure~\ref{fig:model_comparison}.
 The baseline FNO (Figure~\ref{fig:model_comparison}c) follows the stress curve well in smoothly varying regions, but it rounds off the yield and unloading corners and lags slightly at the peaks.
 Introducing the U-Net component in UFNO markedly improves those sharp transitions: the multi-scale pathway preserves the corner angles, better captures the abrupt slope changes, and brings the peak stresses much closer to the reference.
 The addition of self-attention mechanism in HANO further improves the prediction by refining local stress features and mitigating long-term errors induced by complex strain–stress interactions.
 This improvement is particularly evident in the shear stress component $\sigma_{xy}$, where both FNO and UFNO lose accuracy over several cycles, whereas HANO consistently maintains high fidelity.

+To further evaluate the predictive performance of different neural operators with comparable model complexity, a parameter-matched comparison is conducted in Table~\ref{tab:parameter_matched} by enlarging the baseline models through increased channel widths: FNO-Large (width 72, $\sim$545k parameters) and UFNO-Large (width 68, $\sim$549k parameters).
+As shown in Table~\ref{tab:parameter_matched}, despite having similar parameter counts, HANO (21.09\% NRMSE) still outperforms both FNO-Large (33.76\%) and UFNO-Large (24.12\%).
+The enlarged FNO and UFNO models yield only marginal improvements, indicating that the performance gains of HANO primarily originate from the attention-enhanced U-Fourier architecture rather than from increased model size.

-To validate that the observed improvements of HANO generalize beyond a single loading history, we evaluate three additional test paths randomly selected from the unseen test set~\citet{ge2024data}, as shown in Figure~\ref{fig:comparison_cases}.
+To validate that the observed improvements of HANO generalize beyond a single loading history, we evaluate three additional test paths randomly selected from the unseen test set~\cite{ge2024data}, as shown in Figure~\ref{fig:comparison_cases}.
 Across all cases, HANO consistently demonstrates high fidelity, accurately and robustly capturing both sharp transition features and the overall stress evolution.

-These observations underscore the importance of architectural innovations beyond merely increasing model complexity, particularly for the challenging task of predicting long-term stress evolution in materials with strong history dependence.
+These results underscore the importance of architectural innovations beyond simply increasing model complexity, especially for predicting long-term stress evolution in strongly history-dependent materials.
+The key contribution of this work is the development of an autoregressive neural operator framework for path-dependent materials, which eliminates the need for latent hidden states used in RNN-based models while delivering substantial performance gains.
+Although this is not an exhaustive architectural study, HANO could be further enhanced through additional refinements.

 We also remark that while our focus in this Section is on the comparative analysis of different neural operator architectures, all neural operator models tested here outperform the standard neural networks originally used in Ge and Tagarielli~\citep{ge2024data}.